semgrep/semgrep-docs/docs/semgrep-ci.md

     in the first few lines of the agent's log output.
     To enable audit mode on pushes in GitHub Actions, set the option `auditOn: push` in your workflow file.

+## Connecting to Semgrep App

+To use your Semgrep App account, set `--publish-deployment` and `--publish-token`.
+These act as your username and password for authentication.
+You can find the right values for these variables on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.

 # Technical details